C r e a t i v e W r i t i n g

 A reminiscence about a service watch that's someone else's story appeared in The Cheyenne Post on October 26, 2021.
 To read it, click here

 I regret to say, Ageless Authors seems to have gone permanently offline after its creator, Larry Upshaw, suffered a stroke.
-Apparently he's not in position to continue to project.
-I sent an email to his wife, wanting to help. but go no response, and no one else has stepped up to pick up the pieces.
+Apparently he is no longer able to continue to project.
+I sent an email to his wife, wanting to help but got no response, and no one else has stepped in to pick up the pieces.

 Here are a few publications of my work in online literary magazines.
 To get from one pdf file to another, click "return" rather than "close" as you exit.